 Gap analysis visualization

 The core reason to conduct audits and assess vendor risks is to understand where the gaps in your organization are.
-The faster you and your team can get a grasp on where the holes are in your program, the faster you and work to remediate.
+The faster you and your security team can get a grasp on potential threat actors and security gaps in your program, the faster you can work to remediate them.
 The more superior cybersecurity dashboards illustrate that information as expeditiously as possible.

 Cybersecurity Risk Dashboards On The Assessment Level